If you have a garden, you can use one of these ways to use coffee grounds in your garden instead of throwing them away.

 3. Make pests take a hike.

-4. Make your own fertilizer.
+4. Make your own fertilizer with old coffee grounds.

 You can add ½ cup of coffee grounds per 1 gallon of water.
 Mix well.
 Allow the mixture to sit for about 24 hours and “brew.”
 You can then pour it directly onto the base of your plants.
 They will love sipping on this homemade fertilizer and it won’t pose any harm to children or plants playing in the yard.
 Here are more organic fertilizers.